adamsilver/adamsilver.io-jekyll/_posts/2014-01-02-dom-scripting-forms.md

 categories: forms dom js
 ---

 The HTML DOM has dedicated APIs for retrieving and manipulating forms and controls.
-It’s always important to use the right API for the job and in this case the DOM 0 API [[0](#ref0)] Forms collection is appropriate but unfortunately often forgotten.
+It’s always important to use the right API and in this case the DOM 0 API [[0](#ref0)] Forms collection is appropriate but unfortunately often forgotten.

 ## Contents